1987 NASCAR Winston Cup Series: Results and standings

+Race results

-Full Drivers' Championship
+Drivers' championship

 (key) Bold – Pole position awarded by time.
 Italics – Pole position set by owner's points. * – Most laps led.

 Rookie of the Year

 Davey Allison won the Rookie of the Year award in 1987, winning two races for Harry Ranier after making an aborted attempt at the award the previous season.
 He was followed by Dale Jarrett, who had two top-ten finishes, and Steve Christman, who did not race in NASCAR again following the season.
 The other contenders were Rodney Combs, Derrike Cope, and Jerry Cranmer, all running incomplete schedules.